devanathsugavasi/DRS/README.md

-# DRS — Cricket Decision Review System (single-camera)
+# DRS — Cricket Decision Review System

 A computer-vision pipeline for cricket ball tracking and LBW analysis, built to run on real match footage.
 This repo is **honest about what one fixed camera can